 - Through Christ we can share in this divine and human giving and receiving of love and glory.

 - Is a participation in this exchange of love enough for us?
 Yes.
 There are many goods in creation but the source of every one of them is God.
-God makes every good being as some reflection of the pattern of good that he is in himself.
+God makes every being as some reflection of the good that he is in himself.

 - This is why Our Lord Jesus Christ not only reveals divine truths to fallen mankind, he is what God wants to reveal: Who God really is and how God really wants man to be.
 Christ does this through his divinity and his humanity.